South Korea says the North has again fired artillery shells near their sea border | Law-Order

 - South Korea

-North Korea conducted a new round of artillery firing drills near the disputed sea boundary with South Korea on Saturday, officials in Seoul said.
+North Korea conducted a new round of artillery drills near the disputed sea boundary with South Korea on Saturday, officials in Seoul said, a day after the North's earlier exercises prompted South Korea to respond with its own drills in the same area.

+The Joint Chiefs of Staff said South Korea will take corresponding military steps if North Korea continues artillery drills that pose a threat to South Korean nationals.
+It said South Korea will “overwhelmingly” deal with any provocations by North Korea.

-A day earlier, North Korea fired about 200 artillery shells near the area, prompting South Korea to conduct its own firing drills in response.
+On Friday, North Korea fired about 200 artillery shells near the area, prompting South Korea to conduct its own firing drills in response.
+South Korea's Defence Ministry said troops on two border islands fired artillery rounds south of the sea boundary.
+Local media said South Korea fired 400 rounds.

-The Joint Chiefs of Staff said it strongly urges North Korea to halt acts that heighten tensions.
+Ahead of the South Korean drills, South Korean authorities asked residents on five major islands near the western sea boundary to evacuate to safe places due to worries that North Korea would fire back.
+The evacuation order was lifted a few hours later.

+Both Koreas have abandoned a 2018 deal they struck during a brief period of rapprochement.
+The agreement called for a halt in live-fire exercises in front-line buffer zone.
+But rising animosities over the North's missile tests and its first military spy satellite launch and other issues have left the military agreement in tatters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)